Three Sides Live

 In my last review of a Genesis live album, I implied the band put out less-than-stellar live albums.
 Both Seconds Out and Live had their moments, but were mostly just louder versions of studio songs with very minimal changes.

 But Three Sides Live expands on the studio versions of the songs it represents, which is mostly from 1978's …and then there were three to 1981's excellent Abacab.
-And let me say this up front -- I used to be a hater of Genesis after Peter Gabriel left, but after hearing this album, I became a true Genesis fan, purchasing the rest of their albums and seeing the artistic merit present in each.
+It should be noted that if you only prefer early Genesis and categorically hate the later material, this one might change your mind.my_heart_sings_the_harmony_web_ad_alt_250

 The title of this comes from the original album release -- some of the albums had a fourth side of live material, the same as the Atlantic reissue, and some had five unreleased pop songs.
-Those songs are nothing special.
+Those songs are nothing special, at least as far as I can remember.
+We'll focus on the live stuff.

 The first half is devoted to hearing Phil Collins come into his own.
 Far from 1976, Collins imbues the newer songs here with his own style, a mix of soul/R&B that would surface on later albums and Gabriel-type theatrics.
 The versions of "Misunderstanding" and "Turn It On Again" feature Collins scat-singing near the ends, completely in control of the crowd, while "Me And Sarah Jane," "Duchess" and "Follow You Follow Me" are a bit more passionate than their studio counterparts.
-Only "Behind The Lines" and "Afterglow" fail to impress, showing the direction the band would soon take with 1983's eponymous album.
+Only "Behind The Lines" and "Afterglow" fail to impress.

 Both "Dodo" and "Abacab" show up here and are easily the highlights of the first CD.
-"Dodo" is already a good song, but here it's less doom-laden and more energetic.
-However, "Abacab" blows the studio version out of the water, with some inventive bass work by Michael Rutherford, a great guitar solo not present on the original and a general jam feel, not something associated with Genesis.
-The song also has an ending, instead of randomly fading out like the studio version.
+"Dodo" is more energetic and a little less dorky than its studio counterpart; however, "Abacab" blows the studio version out of the water, with some inventive bass work by Michael Rutherford, a great guitar solo not present on the original and a sort of jam-band feel, not something associated with Genesis.
+The song also has an ending, not a fadeout.

-If you've been skeptical about trying Collins-era Genesis like I was, pick this one up and you may just convert.
-With a healthy sampling of old and new tracks, plus the stellar musicianship and passion normally associated with Genesis, this is the band's best live release and one of their best releases overall.
+If you've been skeptical about trying Collins-era Genesis, pick this one up and you may just convert.
+With a healthy sampling of old and new tracks, plus the stellar musicianship and passion normally associated with Genesis, this is the band's best live release and a darn fine album.

 Rating: A-